 Timeline for rollout of the 2020 Standards

 According to Dr. Margulies, the new standards were approved by the ACS Committee on Trauma in November 2020.
 The contents of the standards book and related compliance measures will be completed in February 2021.
-The new 2020 Standards book will be released in March 2021.
+ACS expects to release the new book in mid 2021.

-ACS reviewers and trauma center staff will receive training on the new standards in spring 2021.
-The new platform for administering site visits and PRQs will be launched in summer 2021.
+ACS reviewers and trauma center staff will receive training on the new standards following release of the new book.
+The new platform for administering site visits and PRQs will be launched this year.

 “We are not going to start reviewing on the new standards until sometime in 2022, when everyone has had an opportunity to implement them and the reviewers have been trained on how to verify,” Dr. Margulies said.

-According to Dr. Garcia, VRC staff will contact trauma centers to schedule their virtual verification visits.
+According to Dr. Garcia, VRC staff will contact trauma centers to schedule their upcoming verification visits.
 Centers that received a verification extension expiring in 2021 should expect a call soon.